Souplantation and Sweet Tomatoes: Format

-Souplantation and Sweet Tomatoes restaurants specialized in fresh salads and soups, offering a large salad bar with ingredients to build your own plate of salad, homestyle soup options, and pasta, as well as bread, muffins, cornbread, and pizza, baked on the premises.
+Souplantation and Sweet Tomatoes specializes in fresh salads and soups, and pasta, as well as bread, muffins, cornbread, and focaccia, baked on the premises.
+Most items are vegetarian.

-The salad bar offered a wide variety of vegetables, fruits, nuts, seeds, croutons, and other salad condiments, as well as a few prepared featured salads, which changed monthly.
-Other sections included up to eight soup selections, a small bakery offering muffins, cornbread, pizza Foccacia, and baked potatoes, a pasta section with a few different plates of pasta and sauces, and a dessert section offering fruit, puddings, and soft-serve ice cream.
-Featured menu items were rotated monthly often along a theme.
-Themes, named according to the type of food being served, included Asian, Greek, Italian, and Customer Favorites.
+The salad bar offers a wide variety of vegetables, fruits, nuts, seeds, croutons, and other salad condiments, as well as a few prepared featured salads, which changed monthly.
+Other sections include up to eight soup selections, a small bakery offering muffins, cornbread, pizza focaccia, and baked potatoes, a pasta section with a few different plates of pasta and sauces, and a dessert section offering fruit, puddings, and soft-serve ice cream.
+Featured menu items were rotated monthly and were typically themed, such as Asian, Greek, Italian, and customer favorites.

 The company's home city of San Diego often served as a test market for new ideas and innovations, and was home to Souplantation's corporate offices.
 For example, some Souplantation and Sweet Tomatoes locations were open on Sunday mornings for breakfast.
 In 2011, the company launched its first quick-serve restaurant, called Souplantation Express, in Carlsbad, California.